 If you want to be taken by the hand in selecting the right WordPress security plugin for your website, please read this in-depth article Tony Perez did on the subject: Understanding the WordPress Security Plugin Ecosystem.

-Let me focus on the basics of plugin selection here.
+First, let me focus on the basics of plugin selection here.
 As explained above, free plugins and themes could be a possible vulnerability.
-When adding a plugin (or theme for that matter), always check the rating of that plugin.
-WordPress.org shows ratings, but one five star rating won’t tell you anything, so also check the number or ratings.
+When adding a plugin (or theme for that matter), always check the rating of that plugin on WordPress.org.
+Keep in mind that one 5-star rating won’t tell you anything, so always check the number of ratings.
 Depending on the niche, a plugin should be able to get multiple reviews.
-If more people think a plugin is awesome and take the time to rate it, you could decide to use it too.
+If more people think a plugin is awesome and take the time to rate it, you may feel more secure in using it too.

 There is one other thing you want to check.
 If a plugin hasn’t been updated for two years, WordPress will tell you that.
-That doesn’t mean it’s a bad plugin, it could also mean there hasn’t been a need to update it, simply because the plugin still works.
-The ratings will tell you that, and the compatibility with the current WordPress version, which is also listed on the plugin page at wordpress.org.
+Now, this doesn’t necessarily mean it’s a bad plugin.
+It could also mean there hasn’t been a need to update it, simply because the plugin still works.
+The ratings will help you decide if that’s the case.
+And have a look at the compatibility with the current WordPress version, which is also shown on the plugin page at wordpress.org.
 Having said that, Sucuri strongly recommends against using any plugins that haven’t been updated for that long.
 You should take their word for it.

 Yoast recommends Sucuri

 If you are serious about your website, you are serious about your security.
-Get the complete security package of Website Security Stack now:
+Get the complete security package of Website Security Stack right here:

-If you have come this far in this article, you will have no excuse not to improve the WordPress security for your website.
-Like adding posts and pages, checking your WordPress security should be a regular routine for every WordPress site owner.
+If you’ve come this far in this article, you will have no more excuse not to improve WordPress security for your website.
+Much like adding posts and pages, checking your WordPress security should be a routine for every WordPress site owner.

-I trust this article about WordPress security gives you a practical list of things you can and should do to secure at least the first layer of defense of your website.
-Remember, WordPress security isn’t an absolute, and it’s on us to make it harder for the hackers!
+Also bear in mind that this isn’t the full list of things you can do to secure your website.
+I am aware that one should, for instance, create regular backups to keep your site secure.
+However, I trust this article about WordPress security gives you a practical list of things you can and should do to secure at least the first layer of defense of your website.
+Remember, WordPress security isn’t an absolute, and it’s up to us to make it harder for the hackers!